niemopen/niem-naming-design-rules/ndr-v6.0-psd01.md

 ### 5.3.6 Reference attribute properties

-A [reference attribute property](#def) contains a list of object identifiers, and is interpreted as an object reference to each of the objects thus identified, each a child property of the object containing the [reference attribute property](#def).
+A [<span class="termRef">reference attribute property</span>](#def-reference-attribute-property) contains a list of object identifiers, and is interpreted as an object reference to each of the objects thus identified, each a child property of the object containing the [<span class="termRef">reference attribute property</span>](#def-reference-attribute-property).
 For example, the two XML messages in [figure 5-14](#fig5-14) have the same meaning.

 ```
 <my:Thing nc:metadataRef="m6 m7">                        | <my:Thing>